Native food at its best!

 If the second water is still quite dark and murky, soak them a third time.
 These prep steps are extremely important, so don’t rush the process.
 Put on some music and putter around with other tasks.
 It is well worth the effort.

 Sett a large pot of salted water over high heat, and once boiling, add the prepared fiddleheads.
-Once back to a good boil, blanch for one minute.
+Once back to a good boil, blanch for one or two minutes.
 The water will darken as the tannin is released from the sprouts; this can be alarming; the water will be as dark as over-steeped English Breakfast Tea, that is good!
 It means the tannin has left the greens, and your fiddleheads will not be bitter.
 Drain, and immediately soak in ice water to stop the cooking process.

 Once they are completely chilled, put onto a fresh tea towel and pat dry, or spin in your salad spinner.
 You can do all this ahead of time and refrigerate the fiddleheads for several days until you are ready to use them.
 Cooking at this point will be quick.